 Three important design features you should look at are:

 - Cooling features such as heat sinks and mounted fans

 - Placement of important parts such as antenna cable connectors and buttons

 - Built-in self-protective features like reverse polarity protection

 The main reason why you’re investing in a CB amplifier is to increase the power output of your CB transmission.
 Most CB radios will promise outputs over 250W.
+It will be so much loudspeaker.
 However, realistically, you shouldn’t expect more than 150W.
 Remember that output might be negatively affected if the amplifier heats up after extended use.

 - Since they’re electronic devices, CB amplifiers will emit heat when in use.
 It’s therefore important that you install yours in a well ventilated dry place.